abdul-Hameed79/Destination-Selector/README.md

 If all places are removed, click the "Refresh" button to reset the list.

-# Project Structure

- src/
- │
- ├── assets/          # Images for the destinations ├── components/      # React components
- │   ├── TourCard.jsx # Individual card component for each place
- │   └── TourList.jsx # List component that handles the display of all cards
- ├── App.jsx          # Main application component
- └── index.js         # Entry point for React

 # Technologies Used

 ReactJS: JavaScript library for building user interfaces.